okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/nodejs/sdkforyourapp.md

-After you run the sample app and explore the available use cases, you can begin to integrate the SDK and/or the Widget into your own app.
-To get started, follow these steps:
+> **Note:** Try to [run the embedded SDK sample app](/docs/guides/oie-embedded-common-run-samples/nodejs/main/#run-the-embedded-sdk-sample-app) and explore the available [embedded authentication use cases](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/nodejs/main/) to get familiar with the SDK before you start to integrate your own embedded Node.js app.

+Begin to integrate the SDK into your own app by follow these steps:

 #### 1: Install the SDK into your project application